top of page

 download (14).png

-The Open Access Interactive UDL 3.0 Guidelines provide educators with a dynamic, user-friendly tool that supports the intentional design of flexible learning experiences by offering practical strategies and examples for fostering multiple means of engagement, representation, and action and expression to meet the diverse needs of all learners.
+The Open Access Interactive UDL Companion, based on CAST’s UDL Guidelines 3.0, provide educators with a dynamic, user-friendly tool that supports the intentional design of flexible learning experiences by offering practical strategies and examples for fostering multiple means of engagement, representation, and action and expression to meet the diverse needs of all learners.

 OA logo.JPG